kingcc/rainbow-cat/README.md

 # Rainbow Cat Web Component

-A fun web component that adds an animated cat to your webpage.
-The cat follows your mouse/touch movement, changes colors, and jumps when you move your cursor to the top of the screen.
+A fun web component that adds an animated rainbow cat to your webpage. 🌈😺 The cat follows your mouse/touch movement, changes colors, and jumps when you move your cursor to the top of the screen.

 ## Features